abdillahinur/AutoFounder/README.md

    ```

 ### Running the App

 To start the development server:
 ```sh
 npm run dev
 # or
 yarn dev
 ```
+The app will be available at [http://localhost:5173](http://localhost:5173) by default.

 To build for production:
 ```sh